leonchen/funcache/README.md

 * `max`: The maximum size of the cache for this function.
 Default is `Infinity`.
 Setting it to `0` also makes it be `Infinity`.
 * `primitive`: If all the arguments are strings, use them to get the cache key directly instead of hashing.
 This should improve the performance a bit.
 Default is `false'.
 * `async`: To cache the resolved values instead of the returned promise.
 Default is `false`.
 You may probably always want it to be `true` for async functions.
-* `cacheAgeGetter`: A custom function to get the cache ttl (in milliseconds) based on the function return(resolved).
+* `cacheAgeGetter`: An optional custom function to get the cache ttl (in milliseconds) based on the function return(resolved).
 Return `-1` will cause no-caching at all.
-The example code above shows a good use case for this option.
+This will be passed to the `set` function of `lru-cache`.
+Default is `0`.
+The example code above shows an use case for this option.